-We get this question a lot : C:\ drive gets full after a couple of week running SCCM, what are the best practices to save disk space on a SCCM server ?
-The first thing we propose is to delete SCCM IIS logs files.
-It’s an absolute must to implement a solution to delete SCCM IIS logs files from your primary server.
+After a couple of weeks of running an SCCM server, you may get the C:\ drive full.
+What are the best practices to save disk space on an SCCM server?
+The first thing we check is how much space is filled by SCCM IIS log files.
+Usually, it takes a couple of GB on the drive.
+It’s an absolute must to implement solutions to delete SCCM IIS logs files from your primary server.

 The SCCM IIS logs files are usually in C:\Inetpub\Logs\LogFiles and are increasing at a rapid pace.
 In my lab environment with 50 clients, it’s growing at about 1MB per day.
-Not much… but in a site i’m actually managing with a couple thousand clients, it grows 150 MB a day.
+Not much… but on an SCCM site, I’m actually managing with a couple of thousand clients, it grows 150 MB a day.
 It could fill up a drive pretty quickly.

 There are numerous ways to manage SCCM IIS log files :

-- Delete the logs manually or using a schedule task
+- Delete the logs manually or use a scheduled task

 - Use a Powershell script